 -Families have rang me thanking me for the information shared, such as the ACE’s, CCE- exploitation, supports for fathers, budgeting, FGM, separating parents, sexual harm-safety planning, there are too many to note here.

 I am confidant in that the resource I have been working on for the past six years, will improve practice and promote better outcomes for families.

-There are lots of benefits to having access to the MAAPPLinkIndex qrcode keyring, where you will have access to over 500 resources, over 30 categories, all giving you access to websites, videos and pdfs, all of which have their own unique qrcode for you to share individual resources with families, colleague or for you to access and learn.
+There are lots of benefits to having access to the MAAPPLinkIndex qrcode keyring, where you will have access to over 2000 resources, over 35 categories, all giving you access to websites, videos and pdfs, all of which have their own unique qrcode for you to share individual resources with families, colleagues or for you to access and learn.
 We must and can never stop learning.

 The NHSSafeguarding team have endorsed the MAAPPLinkIndex key ring and on that note I must recommend their fabulous NHSSafeguarding APP